Tsinghua Unigroup: Subsidiaries

 In the field of technology, Tsinghua Unigroup invests mainly in Integrated Circuit design and information and communication infrastructure.
 Tsinghua Unigroup is the controlling shareholder of dozens of technology enterprises such as Unis, UNISOC, Guoxin Micro, Linxens, etc.

 Guoxin Micro

-Unigroup Guoxin Microelectronics Co.,Ltd. (002049.SZ) ，provides IC chips for various applications such as mobilephone SIM card, finance IC card and POS machine, automotive MCU and smart connectivity IC for industry and IoT applications.
-In 2021, Guoxin Micro’s revenue reached CNY 5.34 billion.
+Unigroup Guoxin Microelectronics Co., Ltd. (002049.SZ) provides IC chips for various applications such as mobilephone SIM card, finance IC card and POS machine, automotive MCU and smart connectivity IC for industry and IoT applications.
+In 2021, Guoxin Micro's revenue was CN¥ 5.34 billion.

 Unicloud

 Unicloud Technology Co., Ltd. is an industrial intelligent manufacturer that develops urban and industry cloud platforms for the construction and operation of smart cities in China.

 UNISOC

 UNISOC is an IC design platform company.
-The company's products include mobilephone central processors, baseband chips, AI chips, low power RF chips, and other IC chips for telecommunication, computing processor and controllers.
+The company's products include mobilephone central processors, baseband chips, AI chips, low-power RF chips, and other IC chips for telecommunication, computing processor and controllers.
 Those products are used in consumer electronics and Internet of Things.
-In 2021, it gained an operating revenue of 11.7 billion yuan.
+In 2021, it gained an operating revenue of CN¥ 11.7 billion.